CURRENT PROJECT : UNDER HER WING WAS THE UNIVERSE

 owens began her practice as an artist in 2006 and as a curator in 2009.
 She was selected as the first Emerging Curator for Momentum OKC (2009), the first Emerging Artist of the Year by the Paseo Art Association (2010), the first Artist in Residence (2012) at the Skirvin Hotel in downtown Oklahoma City, the first Curator in Residence of the Artist Invitational (2014-17) for Downtown OKC, Inc, and the first artist selected for the Artist Series at Leap Coffee Roasters.
 She has exhibited extensively with solo exhibitions and in group exhibitions.

-She is currently working on Under Her Wing was the Universe, an artist-led public art project for the City of Enid which includes a pavilion filled with a thousand stars on a pocket prairie.
+She is currently working on Under Her Wing was the Universe, an artist-led public art initiative in the City of Enid which creates a prairie, a pavilion, and a thousand stars.

 Over the years, owens has worked with many Oklahoma organizations including Allied Arts, Arts Council Oklahoma City, Downtown OKC, Inc., Individual Artists of Oklahoma, Oklahoma Arts Council, Oklahoma City Public Schools, Oklahoma Contemporary, Oklahomans for the Arts, Oklahoma Visual Arts Coalition, Paseo Arts Association, and Plaza District.